MatzoMT/cs1302-arcade/README.md

     and use `M-x untabify` to convert all of the tabs to spaces.

     Undoubtedly, many of you will encounter block indentation issues with lambda expressions.
-Our reccomendation is that any multi-line lambda be assigned to a variable of its corresponding interface type instead of being used directly in a method call.
-Here is an examble of a before and after:
+Our recommendation is that any multi-line lambda be assigned to a variable of its corresponding interface type instead of being used directly in a method call.
+Here is an example of a before and after:

     ```java
     // incorrect block indentation with lambda